SupanutT/Tuang-Tang/README.md

 - 25 Jan : Investigate and study how to implement the Next Auth for replacing the plain JWT Authorization for better integration and security.

+- 29 Jan : Integrating the authentication system with Next Auth

 <p align="right">(<a href="#readme-top">back to top</a>)</p>